kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Algorithm
 The basic steps in the recursive MergeSort Algorithm is as follows:

 	Func MERGESORT:
 	    input (unsorted list of elements)  `ulist`
 	    output (sorted list of elements)   `slist`

 	- TERMINAL CASE:
-	- If size of list is 0 or 1, return (*since it is already sorted*)
+		- if size of list is 0 or 1, return (since it is sorted)
 	- Split the unsorted list (`ulist`) into equal sublists: left sublist and right sublist
 	- Recursively call MergeSort on the left sublist (`leftA`)
 	- Recursively call MergeSort on the right sublist (`leftB`)
 	- Merge the sorted left and sorted right sublists to form one sorted list
 	- Return the sorted list (`slist`)

 ## MergeSort implementation in Python